 To seal the egg, pipe melted chocolate from your squeeze bottle around the edge.
 Press the two halves together and hold.
 Wipe off any excess chocolate spillage.
 I held each egg in the freezer for about 30 seconds, then left it in the freezer for a few minutes to harden.

 Jordan and my mother- and sister-in-law really enjoyed “cracking” open the eggs.
 I gave them each a butter knife and had them hammer the shells open.
 So fun to watch Jordan’s face when she saw the baby Peep.

-What’s great about this treat is that you can make as many (or few) that you want.
+What’s great about these baby peeps is that you can make as many (or few) that you want.
 One bag of Wilton’s Melts will make about ten eggs.
 The nests are made out of edible Easter grass I found at Joann Fabrics.
 Neat, huh?
 No more nasty plastic stringy grass that gets everywhere!